ramonpebo/project_euler/README.md

-# project_euler
+# Project Euler Exercises

-Project Euler exercises
+This is a small Python practice using Peoject Euler (https://projecteuler.net/archives) exercises